SUSMIRICHAD/Road_Accident_Data_Analysis/README.md

 **Maximum Casualties by Vehicle Type:**

-Cars lead with a substantial 333,485 casualties, highlighting the imperative for targeted campaigns and monitoring for car drivers.
+Cars lead with a substantial 333,485 casualties, highlighting the imperative for targeted campaigns and monitoring for car drivers.<br>
-Secondary KPI: Casualties by Vehicle Type
+**Secondary KPI: Casualties by Vehicle Type**

 **The diverse range of vehicles involved in accidents presents varying risks:**